gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 Finally, before we wrap up, there’s one more improvement we can make to our workflow.

-## Processing independant states in parallel
+## Processing independent states in parallel

 Up until now we have performed both of our data checking steps in a serial fashion, one after the other.
 But checking an applicant’s address doesn’t depend on the result from checking the applicant’s name.
 So, this is a great opportunity to speed things up and perform our two data check steps in parallel instead.